Tomi Adeloye: Ayr United

 After turning down a two-year deal at Barnet Adeloye moved back to Scotland on 1 July 2021 joining Ayr United on an initial one-year deal.
 Adeloye would become Ayr's top scorer that season with 14 goals in 38 appearances and would leave the club at the end of the season as a fan favourite.

 Swindon Town

 On 15 July 2022, Adeloye signed for Swindon Town on a two-year deal and made his debut in the 3–0 loss at Harrogate Town.
-Adeloye scored his first goal for Swindon as a substitute in a 2-1 defeat at Newport County.
+Adeloye scored his first goal for Swindon as a substitute in a 2–1 defeat at Newport County.
+On 2 May 2024, Swindon announced the player would be released in the summer when his contract expired.

+Partick Thistle (loan)

+Adeloye returned to Scotland in July 2023 to sign for Scottish Championship club Partick Thistle on a season long loan.

+Adeloye scored his first goal for Partick Thistle in a 4–1 away win over Greenock Morton, adding the 4th goal with a curling shot into the top corner.

+In March 2024, Adeloye suffered a hamstring injury which required surgery, ruling him out for the remainder of the season after coming off the bench and scoring in a 2–2 draw away to Queens Park.

+During his time with Partick Thistle, Adeloye had the best goal to minutes ratio in the league, with an average of 1.55 goals every 90 minutes.

+Greenock Morton

+In February 2025, Adeloye signed a short-term deal with Scottish Championship side Greenock Morton.

 Style of play

-Upon joining Ayr United Adeloye was described by manager David Hopkin as “Something different to what we already have.
-He has real pace and power and leads the line really well”.
+Upon joining Ayr United Adeloye was described by manager David Hopkin as "Something different to what we already have.
+He has real pace and power and leads the line really well".